 School Meals, Snacks and Nutritional Standards

-We are very fortunate to have Mrs Julie Dyer who cooks and serves all our school meals on the premises and offers a choice of a vegetarian or non vegetarian main course and sweet at a current charge of £2.30 per day.
+We are very fortunate to have Mrs Julie Dyer who cooks and serves all our school meals on the premises and offers a choice of a vegetarian or non vegetarian main course and sweet at a current charge of £2.40 per day.
 Mrs Dyer will also provides a packed lunch option, for those pupils who do not wish to have a hot meal.
-Lunch tickets are available to purchase on Monday and Friday mornings only from the office and may be paid for by cheque (payable to Devon County Council).
-Tickets must be bought in multiples of 5 but do not have a time limit and can be used at any time.
-Tickets should be clearly marked with your child’s name.
+Lunches must be booked online via Schoolcomms.
+You are able to book lunches up to 8.30am, if your hold requires one on that day.
 If your child prefers to bring a packed lunch to school we encourage children again to make healthy choices.

 From September 2014, the government will provide Free School Meals for all children within the EYFS and Key Stage 1 area of school.
 Children can have a hot meal and pudding, or take advantage of the packed lunch option, if they wish.